 15 virtual team-building activities and games

-Assuming that both you and your team have a stable Internet connection and use online collaboration software like Paymo, Slack, or other affordable, all-in-one pm tools or free project management tools that are not so different in scope, here are 15 team-building activities and games that will bring the team spirit back.
+Assuming that both you and your team have a stable Internet connection and use online collaboration software like Paymo, Slack, or other affordable, all-in-one pm tools or free project management software that are not so different in scope, here are 15 team-building activities and games that will bring the team spirit back.

 We’ve divided them into three categories, depending on the goal you have in mind: